mstudiva/tag-based_RNAseq/Symbiodiniaceae28S_transcriptomic_typing_README.txt

 #------------------------------
 # initial setup and file transfers
-# create a directory in the desired location and temporarily move all your .fq (or .fastq) files there
+# create a directory in the desired location and temporarily move all your .fastq files there
 mkdir zoox
 cd zoox
-mv ~/path/to/directory/*.fq .
+mv ~/path/to/directory/*.fastq .

 # from your local machine, scp the combined Symbiodiniaceae 28S genes fasta to the HPC
 scp 28S.fasta username@koko-login.hpc.fau.edu:~/path/to/directory/.